Skip to content

 About

-As the home for visual arts at Tufts University, Tufts University Art Galleries (TUAG) create a dynamic learning space through a responsive program of exhibitions, events, collecting, and scholarship across our two locations—in Medford at the Aidekman Arts Center, and in Boston at SMFA at Tufts.
+As the home for visual arts at Tufts University, Tufts University Art Galleries (TUAG) creates a dynamic learning space through a responsive program of exhibitions, events, collecting, and scholarship across our two locations—in Medford at the Aidekman Arts Center, and in Boston at SMFA at Tufts.

 Mission

-As the home for visual arts at Tufts University, Tufts University Art Galleries (TUAG) create a dynamic learning space through a responsive program of exhibitions, events, collecting, and scholarship across our two locations—in Medford at the Aidekman Arts Center, and in Boston at SMFA at Tufts.
+As the home for visual arts at Tufts University, Tufts University Art Galleries (TUAG) creates a dynamic learning space through a responsive program of exhibitions, events, collecting, and scholarship across our two locations—in Medford at the Aidekman Arts Center, and in Boston at SMFA at Tufts.

 As an academic art center, TUAG’s primary mission is to provide space where visual arts and learning intersect at every level — as both an open classroom for students, faculty and community members, and as a laboratory where artists can develop experimental practices.